-2.5.7.1.
+- 2.5.7.1.
 Per AFI 91-301, Air Force Occupational and Environmental Safety, Fire Prevention, and Health (AFOSH) Program, Range Users (contractors/licensed launch operators/foreign entities) are fully responsible for the safety and health of their employees in accordance with OSHA regulations/standards and other federal and state safety and health regulations.
 Further, they have an inherent responsibility to protect any government employees and property when such are involved in contractor operations or on contractor-leased facilities.
-Range Safety shall assume no liability for Range User or contractor compliance or noncompliance with OSHA requirements.
+Range Safety shall assume no liability for Range User or contractor compliance or noncompliance with OSHA requirements. - 2.5.7.2.

-2.5.7.2.
 USAF civilian and military personnel Range Users are required to comply with all DoD and Air Force safety and health requirements.
 Other DoD and federal government agency Range Users shall comply with their applicable safety and health requirements.

-2.5.8.
+- 2.5.7.3.
+All Range Users shall develop and coordinate an Accident Notification Plan with Range Safety.
+(Volume 6, Chapter 4) - 2.5.8.
 Resource Safety.
 Range Users are responsible for resource safety of Range User owned or leased facilities, equipment, and flight hardware.